phoenixsoftware/ejes-restapi-node-clis/README.md

 [(top)](#readme)
 ## Prerequisites

+* (E)JES V6R0 GA installed the host together with all current service.
-* Ensure OS is up to date
+* Workstation OS is up to date
 * node
 * npm